HagerHosny199/Scrabble/README.md

 # Scrabble
-This is the UI of a scrabble game using Phaser
+This is the UI of a scrabble game using PixiJs

+# Installation

+Just clone the repo and launch index.html at firefox